Driving in Panama: What You Need to Know

 On peak travel days, the Pan-American Highway may be converted into one-ways to facilitate traffic flow in or out of the city, but getting caught in that rush will certainly bring delays to your travel plans.

 If you’re staying in Panama City and don’t plan to explore the rest of the country, you’re better off sticking with Uber or taxis, or booking tours.
-That’s the best way to keep your costs and stress low—though the assertive driving of many taxi drivers may still cause a scare!
+That’s the best way to keep your costs and stress low—though the assertive taxi drivers may still cause a scare!

 Panama road conditions